-When you hike with a Canyoneer you are encouraged to stop, look, listen, touch, smell, and examine—to understand that everything is linked together.
+When you hike with a Canyoneer or take a Canyoneer recommended hike you are encouraged to stop, look, listen, touch, smell, and examine—to understand that everything is linked together.
 Canyoneers provide a unique opportunity to explore the wild places of San Diego, Riverside and Imperial counties, highlighting the rich biodiversity of the region.

 The Canyoneers were founded in 1973 by Helen Chamlee Witham, an associate botanist at the Museum, a teacher and an environmental activist.
 Witham led the campaign to preserve Florida Canyon as a permanent “outdoor ecology exhibit” in Balboa Park.
 At the time, the canyon’s eastern slope was high, dense chaparral, sometimes called “elfin forest.”